Caramel shortbread: History

 Caramel shortbread is an adapted form of the original Scottish shortbread.
-Scottish shortbread originated around the 12th century, but its modern refined form is attributed to the efforts of Mary, Queen of Scots in the 16th century.
+Scottish shortbread originated around the 15th century, but its modern refined form is attributed to the efforts of Mary, Queen of Scots in the 16th century.

 The practice of adding additional topping or ingredients to shortbread to create unique variations dates back to at least the 19th century when candied orange peel and almonds were added.
-Where and when the combination of caramel and shortbread first appeared or was popularised is not known.

 Combinations of shortbread with caramel topping dates to at least the early 1950s.